Rabadash8820/UnityAssemblies/nupkg/readme.txt

                                     \$$$$$$

-Thank you for installing the UnityAssemblies NuGet package!
+Thank you for installing the Unity3D NuGet package!

 Example .csproj file (using UnityEngine.dll from Unity 2019.1.6f1):